SamuelBolduc/crashplan-logs/README.md

 ```

-By default, the script looks in the default CrashPlan logs locations.
+By default, the script looks in the [default CrashPlan logs locations](https://support.code42.com/CrashPlan/4/Troubleshooting/Read_Code42_app_log_files#Log_file_locations).
+You can manually specify the log file by providing as the last argument to the command.

 ## Pre-requisites
 This was coded with Node.js.
 It's not the most widely used scripting language, but that's what I'm the most comfortable with.
 Therefore, you will need Node.js version 4.9 or more to run this program.
 Head over to the [official Node.js downloads section](https://nodejs.org/en/download/) to install it if you don't already have it.